CoalGravel/image-cropper/README.md

 My submission.
 TASK: Build an image repository.

+This project demonstrates the ability to upload, crop, and preview a "profile picture".

 # Implementation

 Images are stored in an Amazon AWS S3 Bucket.
 Associated image URLs are stored in a MongoDB database.
 Webapp created using React, Express, Node, Mongoose, Multer.